cimocimocimo/staydrysystems.com/web/app/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 4.7.7 =
+* Add: The Generate button (and the bulk Generate) will now also Re-Generate the thumbnails as well (like the Renerate Thumbnails plugin).
+If you are interested in a option to disable this behavior, please say so in the WP forums.
+* Info: If you are using Lightroom, please have a look at my plugin for synchronizing your Lightroom to WordPress, it has been live for more than two years and it works perfectly: http://meowapps.com/wplr-sync/.
+It's my best plugin.

+= 4.7.6 =
+* Fix: Issue with Pro being non-Pro outside of WP Admin.
+* Fix: Retina debugging file was not being created properly.

 = 4.7.5 =
 * Fix: Don't delete the full-size Retina if we re-generate.